Nothing causes engine failures more than an incorrect air fuel ratio. We show you why it happens and how to prevent it.

-Expensive and not available in your local petrol station, race fuel is generally reserved for track-only cars, and would need a remap to get the most out of it if you put it in your vehicle.
-It can be incredibly high octane (120+ RON quite often) and therefore very detonation resistant even with leaner mixtures, but you’d have to be pretty damn rich to run your road car on it!
+Expensive and not available in your local petrol station, race fuel is generally reserved for track-only cars.
+It would need a remap to get the most out of it if you put it in your vehicle.
+It can be incredibly high octane (120+ RON quite often) and therefore very detonation resistant even with leaner mixtures, but you’d have to be rich to run your road car on it!

-Only really viable for full race cars due to it’s highly toxic, corrosive and flammable nature, not to mention the fact you need about four times the amount of fuel than you need running normal petrol.
+Only really viable for full race cars due to it’s highly toxic, corrosive and flammable nature.
+You will also need about four times the amount of fuel than you need running normal petrol.
 It’s popular for full drag cars as it’s incredibly detonation resistant, very cold, often negating the need for an intercooler, and contains a lot of oxygen itself, further increasing power.

-This fuel is becoming more common at the pumps in the UK, and while mostly advertised as a cheap and environmentally friendly fuel, the main attraction of it to performance tuning fans is it’s around 106 RON, and therefore very detonation resistant.
-Similar to methanol, it needs extra fuel to run at peak performance, but at much more road-friendly levels, and could become the performance fuel of choice once more filling stations decide to stock it.
+While mostly advertised as a cheap and environmentally friendly fuel, the main attraction of it to performance tuning fans is it’s around 106 RON, and therefore very detonation resistant.
+Similar to methanol, it needs extra fuel to run at peak performance, but at much more road-friendly levels, and is the performance fuel of choice.

 At about half the price of normal fuel, it’s mostly used to save money, but it has performance potential too.
-LPG is incredibly resistant to detonation, so with a system optimised for power, LPG has the potential to be used as a great fuel on big power turbo/ supercharged engines.
+LPG is incredibly resistant to detonation, so with a system optimized for power, LPG has the potential to be used as a great fuel on big power turbo/supercharged engines.